Yuriyzabegaev/FTHM-Solver/README.md

-# An Effificent Preconditioner For Mixed-Dimensional Contact Poromechanics Based On The Fixed Stress Splitting Scheme
+# Preconditioners for Thermo-PoroMechanics with Frictional Contact Mechanics of Fractures

-This repository contains the source code of the algorithm from the publication (to be done).
-This implements an iterative linear solver to address the contact poromechanics problem.
-The implementation is based on [PorePy](https://github.com/pmgbergen/porepy) and [PETSc](https://petsc.org/).
+This repository contains the source code of the algorithms for two publications:
+* for the isothermal problem, see the [pre-print](https://arxiv.org/abs/2501.07441).
+The code is located in `main` branch (you are here now).
+* for the non-isothermal problem, see the pre-print (to be done).
+The code is located in the `thermal` branch ([switch to it](https://github.com/Yuriyzabegaev/FTHM-Solver/tree/thermal)).

+The experiments are based on [PorePy](https://github.com/pmgbergen/porepy) and [PETSc](https://petsc.org/).

-# Reproduce the experiments
+# Reproduce the isothermal experiments

 A Docker image with the full environment is available on Zenodo ([here](https://zenodo.org/records/14609885)).
 Download the image and run these commands ([Docker](https://www.docker.com/) should be installed):
 ```